heimdal/heimdal/lib/asn1/README.md

 ...

 ## Limitations

+ - `asn1_print`'s JSON support is not X.697 (JER) compatible.

+ - Control over C types generated is very limited, mainly only for integer types.

  - When using the template backend, `SET { .. }` types are currently not sorted by tag as they should be, but if the module author sorts them by hand then